KyerHarris/Startup/README.md

 2/28 DOM
     So much fun working on injecting code into the DOM.
 I spent hours researching how to create elements and have them inherit the style I had set for cousin elements as well as have their own unique identifiers (card number and suit) and it was so much fun.
 I am so excited to finish up my blackjack game

+3/6 Simon JS
+    I learn best for sure when I just jump into the deep end and figure it out.
+I try and use all the practices to work on my startup and think of how I can use them correctly.
+It was great to see the examples in Simon and think of how I can implement them in my startup.
+I especially found helpful seeing the use of asyncs and promises to help me get an idea for what goes on in there and a more real life application as opposed to a simple "moo" that doesn't really convey the full usefullness.